FilipeAlberoPomar/tinyscripts/README.md

 Yup.
 My personal cheat sheet of Python syntax.
 I was born a Java developer, so I still hold dear to my Python training wheels

 ### School Finder 🎒
 Give it a list of primary and secondary school postcodes.
-It will give you a list of the primary/secondary schools closest to each other.
+And it will give you a list of the primary/secondary schools closest to each other.
 Why?
-To try find the sweet spot between schools and not having to move in the future.
+Helpful to take into account to choose where to live.
 Needs tweaking

 ### Sha1 Directory Checker ✅
 What the name says.
 I run these against my external backups regularly to find corrupted files